← Back to Blog

 Are journaling apps worth it?

 Yes, with a caveat.
-Free tiers on Penzu (unlimited entries), Daylio (core features with ads), and The Architect (one entry per day, three personas) are genuinely usable without paying.
+Free tiers on Penzu (unlimited entries), Daylio (core features with ads), and The Architect (write free forever, first reflections at full power) are genuinely usable without paying.

 Can a journaling app replace therapy?